topcat101/AWS-Projects/Multi-Account Security & Compliance with AWS Organizations/readme.md

 Due to the limitations of this setup, I moved my management account into the MainApp OU.
 However, this is not a recommended practice.
 The management account should remain within the root folder to ensure proper governance, security, and account management across the organization.

 #### Applying Service Control Policies (SCP)

+Service Control Policies (SCPs) allow your organization to enforce controlled measures within a hierarchy using Organizational Units (OUs).
+For example, if you apply a policy at the root level that restricts access to only the London and Ireland regions, then all ac-counts under that organization will only be able to access those regions.
+This provides greater control over what IAM users can and cannot access, thereby enhancing overall security.

 -	Applying Service Control policies at OU level

  	o	Deny Disabling CloudTrail or Config